Configuring the .ovhconfig file of your Web Hosting plan

 For numerous reasons, you may need to modify the configuration of your Web Hosting plan.
-For this reason, OVH has implemented a file that allows you to change certain settings: the .ovhconfig file.
+For this reason, OVHcloud has implemented a file that allows you to change certain settings: the .ovhconfig file.

 This guide explains the.ovhconfig file and how to edit it.